-"Despite the forecast, live like it's Spring.
+"Despite the forecast, live like it's spring.
 Make sure to find joy in the smallest of things in your life."
 Lilly Pulitzer

 "I used to be somebody.
 I used to be a contender."

 It's International Self-Care Day!
 Self-care is any activity we deliberately do to take care of our mental, emotional or physical health.
 Today provides focus and opportunities to raise the profile of healthy life-styles which include self-care as a foundation on health.
-It's a reminder to take care of ourselves in all ways; get that doctor's appt. made; take some time out; say 'no'.
+It's a reminder to take care of ourselves in all ways; get that doctor's appointment made; take some time out; say 'no'.

 --National Drive-Thru Day: the first drive-thru's were formatted for banking services in the 1930's; the first drive-thru restaurant was in 1947 on Route 66 in Springfield, Missouri.